notaryproject/notation/docs/distribution/README.md

 **Pros with this approach:**

-* Utilize the existing OCI Artifact manifest design, requiring no additional changes to registry implementations.
-* Existing distribution-spec upload APIs are utilized
+* Existing [distribution-spec manifest put APIs][oci-dist-spec-manifest-put] are utilized
-* An artifact handler would be added to registries.
+* Rather than add a new linking API, an artifact handler would be added to registries.
 Many already parse the config objects to understand which platform and architectures they support.
-* Based on the artifact type:  `manifest.config.mediaType: "application/vnd.cncf.notary.config.v2+json"`, role check may be done to confirm the identity has a signer role.

 **Cons with this approach:**

+* A new model for tracking dependency linking
-* An artifact handler is added that must parse the signature object, creating a new flow for tracking object linkage
+* An artifact handler is required that  must parse the signature object for the linked artifact.
-* An additional role check is performed, based on the artifact type.
+* Based on the unique artifact type:  `manifest.config.mediaType: "application/vnd.cncf.notary.config.v2+jwt"`, a role check may be done to confirm the identity has a signer role.

-### Signature Linking - distinct API call
+### Linking Signatures - Option 2: Distinct Linking API

 Similar to the manifest or index options, the client pushes the artifact and signatures through standard oci-distribution upload apis.
 However, no linkage is made between the signature object and the signed artifact.
 Rather a signatures api is added.